 In the following example, even though the metric in the final column has

 been defined as

 FOR PreviousPeriod(quarter), the function returns

 values from the previous month, as month is the most granular date

 The Previous( ) function strictly follows the date attribute specified within the function’s parentheses.
-PreviousPeriod ( ) takes on the most granular date attribute that is contained within the insight.
+PreviousPeriod ( ) takes on the most granular date attribute that is contained within the visualization.

-Even if PreviousPeriod( ) automatically takes on the granularity of the smallest date attribute in an insight, it is still important to specify a date attribute within the PreviousPeriod( ) function as a way of specifying the date dimension of interest.
+Even if PreviousPeriod( ) automatically takes on the granularity of the smallest date attribute in a visualization, it is still important to specify a date attribute within the PreviousPeriod( ) function as a way of specifying the date dimension of interest.
 This is because workspaces often have multiple date dimensions, such as Date(Lead Created), Date(MQL Qualified), or Date(Snapshot).